The information provided in this ELRP customer FAQ can change in whole or in part subject to California Public Utilities Commission approval.

 Email event notifications will be sent from firstname.lastname@example.org.

-Participation in ELRP events is entirely voluntary and no financial penalties will result from not meeting or exceeding the nominated target.
+Participation in ELRP events is entirely voluntary and there are no financial penalties for not meeting or for exceeding the nomination.

-The annual dispatch limit is up to 60 hours per year.
-The ELRP program availability is from May through October each year, seven days a week, from 4 p.m. to 9 p.m.
-Events can last anywhere from one hour to five hours and may be called on consecutive days, dependent on grid conditions.
+The annual dispatch limit is 60 hours per year.
+The ELRP program availability is from May 1 through October 31 each year, seven days a week, from 4 p.m. to 9 p.m.
+Events can last anywhere from one hour to five hours and may be called on consecutive days, depending on grid conditions.

 If an ELRP event or dispatch does not occur during the season, PG&E will conduct one test event, with a two-hour duration, per year for directly enrolled customers.
 Directly enrolled customers, except for those relying exclusively on prohibited resources, may participate in the test event.
 Use of prohibited resources during a test event is not permitted and will not be compensated.
 Load reduction delivered during an ELRP test event is eligible for ELRP compensation.